Minhchau0108/pack_rails/README.md

 - **Scalability:** It's easier to scale a specific module's database as the module's data needs grow.
 - **Maintainability:** Database schema changes in one module won't affect the others, making the application easier to maintain.

-Our application uses a multiple database setup, with each module having its own dedicated database.
-This is configured in the `database.yml` file.
 Here's an example of how it's set up for the `development` environment:

 ```yaml
 development: